MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/QuoteLineAnalyticsBreakdown.md

 ---
-title: QuoteLineAnalyticsBreakdown - Common Data Model | Microsoft Docs
+title: QuoteLineAnalyticsBreakdown in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Reporting entity that is used to show quoted sales and estimated cost amounts by various dimensions.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Quote Line Analytics Breakdown
+# Quote Line Analytics Breakdown in projectServiceAutomation

 Reporting entity that is used to show quoted sales and estimated cost amounts by various dimensions.